RayannonVelarde/Offline-GUI-Topic-Modeling/README.md

 - **Transcript review interface** with audio sync
 - **BERTopic topic modeling** for discovering themes across transcript files
 - **Speaker-aware preprocessing** to exclude interviewer turns before analysis
-- **Optional local LLM labeling** through Ollama
+- **Optional local LLM labeling** through GPT4All (default model: `mistral-7b-openorca.Q4_0.gguf`)
+- **Built-in offline AI assistant** on the Topic Modeling page (also GPT4All) for asking questions about topics and the transcript
-- **Live logs** for transcription and topic modeling jobs
+- **Live progress feedback** — streaming transcription logs and a per-stage checklist for topic modeling
 - **Light/dark themed PySide6 interface**
 - **Local-first output** — all generated files stay on your machine

 ---

 ## Interface Preview

-> Replace these image paths with your actual screenshots or GIFs.

 ### Home — Upload and Configure Audio Jobs